-This marks his third stint in the office.
-Previously, he served as a prosecution division intern under Charlie Condon and as an Assistant Attorney General under Henry McMaster.
+Being attorney general marks his third stint in the office.
+Previously, he served as a prosecution intern under Charlie Condon, and as an assistant attorney general under Henry McMaster.

-As South Carolina’s Attorney General, Wilson is the state’s chief prosecutor, chief securities officer, and the state’s chief legal counsel.
-The office is comprised of more than 200 employees and nearly 75 attorneys who manage nearly 8,000 active case files.
+As South Carolina’s attorney general, Wilson is the state’s chief prosecutor, chief securities officer and chief legal counsel.
+The attorney general’s office is comprised of almost 300 employees and nearly 90 attorneys who manage approximately 8,000 active case files.

-As Attorney General, Wilson has defended the Constitution and the laws of this state even if it means challenging the federal government.
-He has protected South Carolina’s right-to-work; helped lead the 26-state challenge to the federal health care mandate; and successfully safeguarded South Carolina’s voter identification and immigration laws in court.
-Wilson works closely with other Attorneys General across the nation to protect the rule of law and defend the constitution on issues such as Obamacare, Dodd Frank, EPA overreach, Yucca Mountain, MOX Facility, Religious Freedom and many others.
+Wilson has defended the Constitution and the laws of this state even if it means challenging the federal government.
+He has protected South Carolina’s right-to-work status; helped lead the 26-state challenge to the federal health care mandate; challenged the EPA on the Clean Power Plan and Waters of the U.S.; and successfully safeguarded South Carolina’s voter identification and immigration laws in court.
+Wilson works closely with other attorneys general across the nation to protect the rule of law and defend the constitution on issues such as Obamacare, Dodd Frank, EPA overreach, Yucca Mountain, MOX Facility, Religious Liberty and many others.